danielsdeleo/seth/DOC_CHANGES.md

 ```
 knife node environment set NODE ENVIRONMENT
 ```
-### New configurable knife bootstrap options for chef-full template
+### New configurable knife bootstrap options for seth-full template
-You can now modify the chef-full template with the following options in `knife bootstrap`:
+You can now modify the seth-full template with the following options in `knife bootstrap`:

 * `--bootstrap-install-sh URL` fetches and executes an installation bash script from the provided URL.
 * `--bootstrap-wget-options OPTIONS` and `--bootstrap-curl-options OPTIONS` allow arbitrary options to be added to wget and curl.
-* `--bootstrap-install-command COMMAND` can be used to execute a custom chef-client installation command sequence.
+* `--bootstrap-install-command COMMAND` can be used to execute a custom seth-client installation command sequence.
 Take note that this cannot be used in conjunction with the above options.

 ### Parallelize cookbook synchronization

 You can now synchronize your cookbooks faster by parallelizing the process.
 You can specify the number of helper threads in your config file with `cookbook_sync_threads NUM_THREADS`.
 The default is 10.
-Increasing `NUM_THREADS` can result in gateway errors from the chef server (namely 503 and 504).
+Increasing `NUM_THREADS` can result in gateway errors from the seth server (namely 503 and 504).
 If you are experiencing these often, consider decreasing `NUM_THREADS` to fewer than default.

-### New chef config options: Whitelisting for the attributes saved by the node
+### New seth config options: Whitelisting for the attributes saved by the node

 You can now whitelist attributes that will be saved by the node by providing a hash with the keys you want to include.
 Whitelist filters are described for each attribute level: `automatic_attribute_whitelist`, `default_attribute_whitelist`, `normal_attribute_whitelist`, and `override_attribute_whitelist`.